 Equipment Needed

-- Pour coconut milk over banana pieces, filling each cup until almost full.
-Tip: Use a measuring cup to easily pour it into the molds.
+- Pour the coconut milk over the banana pieces, filling each mold almost to the top.

-- Combine the peanut butter and melted coconut oil in a small bowl.
+- In a small bowl, mix together the peanut butter and melted coconut oil.

-- Remove the treats from the molds and place them in a plastic freezer bag or freezer-safe airtight container.
+- Once frozen, remove the treats from the molds and transfer them to a plastic freezer bag or freezer-safe container for storage.

 Serving Size